 - The amount the artist gets for the work

-- A 20% consignment fee from the gallery
+- A 30% consignment fee from the gallery which covers:

 There are two things artists need to consider when pricing their works: (1) Artist Payout and (2) the price that will appear on the wall.
 A chart is available at all changeovers that shows the relationship between these two figures to help exhibitors determine an Artist Payout that also reflects what they want to see as the price on the wall.